Bedrock-OSS/regolith/docs/docs/guide/online-filters.md

 ---
-permalink: /docs/online-filters
-layout: single
-classes: wide
-title: Hosting your Filter
-sidebar:
-  nav: "sidebar"
+title: Online Filters
 ---

+# Online Filters

 Regolith allows custom filters to be placed on GitHub.
 This is perfect for a filter that you want to make public, or potentially share internally in a team.

-The standard [filters library](/regolith/docs/standard-library) is a good reference for how to structure an online filter, but we will also explain here.
+The standard [filters library](/standard-library) is a good reference for how to structure an online filter, but we will also explain here.

 ## Creating Online Filter